1. How can I open the failed and passed revisit sessions?

 Blocked Test: The deep learning could not find an element on the screen during a Revisit session.
 You can “remediate” the blocker and the test will rerun without encounter an issue again.

 Failed Test: This typically happens when one of the restricted user actions have been performed during the manual session, or the reason might come from the device issues like network, high CPU, etc. We are improving the user experience related to this and continuing to implement more gestures / user actions to eliminate these scenarios long-term.

-Be aware of OS version that suitable your application (CPU architect): if there is a device in device bundle with version that your app doesn’t support (only support 32bit or 64bit), that session running in that device will be failed.
+Be aware whether the device's processor chip is compatible with your app (CPU architecture compatibility).
+If there is a device in the device bundle with a processor that your app doesn’t support (eg. either 32bit or 64bit), that session running in that device will be failed.

-Network issue: The connection to the device sometimes is not stable, it could make Scriptless Automation failed unexpectedly.
+Network issue: The connection to the device sometimes is not stable, it could make Scriptless Automation fail unexpectedly.

 12. How long would it take for Scriptless Automation to execute a manual session and how will I know when this task is completed?
 Will there be a notification?

-It takes about an hour as average for Scriptless Automation to run on 20 devices bundle with a manual session that has 20 steps.
-Either the when Scriptless Automation was kicked-off or Scriptless Automation was completed, you will receive an email for the notification.
+It takes about an hour on average for Scriptless Automation to run on 20 devices with a manual session that has 20 steps.
+Either when Scriptless Automation was kicked-off or Scriptless Automation was completed, you will receive an email for the notification.